 In a blog post, General Fusion CEO Greg Twinney claimed this is “a resounding vote of confidence in our technology, our people, and our mission,” and marks “a new day” for the 23-year-old firm after what he described as “one of the most challenging financial moments in [its] history.”

-Investors in the financing included both new and existing backers like Segra Capital, PenderFund (via the Pender Growth Fund and Pender Small Cap Opportunities Fund), Chrysalix Venture Capital, JIMCO (the global investment arm of Saudi Arabia’s billionaire Jameel family), Gaingels, Shopify CEO Tobi Lütke’s Thistledown Capital, Presight Capital, and Hatch.
+Investors in the round included both new and existing backers like Segra Capital, PenderFund (via the Pender Growth Fund and Pender Small Cap Opportunities Fund), Chrysalix Venture Capital, JIMCO (the global investment arm of Saudi Arabia’s billionaire Jameel family), Gaingels, Shopify CEO Tobi Lütke’s Thistledown Capital, Presight Capital, and Hatch.

-According to The Globe and Mail, the round was a “pay-to-play” deal.
-Some existing preferred shareholders bought their pro-rata shares to maintain their stakes in General Fusion, and most of those that did not saw their stake sizes diminish.
-Segra Capital’s Adam Rodman and PenderFund’s Kelly Edmison are joining General Fusion’s board as part of the round.
+As first reported by The Globe and Mail and confirmed by BetaKit, the round was a “pay-to-play” deal.
+Some existing preferred shareholders bought their pro-rata shares to maintain their stakes in General Fusion, and most of those that did not—including Temasek and GIC—saw their stake sizes diminish.
+While longstanding backer BDC Capital also did not participate, its stake was not diluted due to protections it secured after leading the company’s two previous financings.

 At the time, Canada’s entrant in the commercial fusion race had laid off a quarter of its staff and scaled back its operations in the wake of “unexpected and urgent financing constraints.”